The generalized Frobenius problem via restricted partition functions: Introduction

 The following well-known lemma gives a useful recurrence and is worth highlighting here: \begin{lemma} Given $t\in\Zo$, and given $i$ with $t\ge a_i$,

-\end{lemma} The proof is immediate: the first term on the right-hand-side is the number of ways to represent $t$ with at least one $a_i$, and the second term is the number of ways to represent $t$ with no $a_i$'s.
+If we define $f(\a;t)=0$ for $t<0$ and $f(\emptyset;0)=1$, this recurrence holds for all $t\in\Z$. \end{lemma} The proof is immediate: the first term on the right-hand-side is the number of ways to represent $t$ with at least one $a_i$, and the second term is the number of ways to represent $t$ with no $a_i$'s.

 Finally, we note that a partial fractions approach provides an alternative proof of Theorem \ref{thm:f}(4), and a standard proof of Proposition \ref{prop:ehr}.
 We include it here, in case it is useful.
 While the leading term of $f(\a; t)$ is well-known, this approach (together with Theorem \ref{thm:f}) also allows us to compute the second leading term(s) as well: